cacaogoldxyz/cacaogoldxyz/README.md

-# 🌍 About Cacao Gold
+# 🌍 Rationale Cacao Gold
 💻 Cacao Gold | Cacao EcoFarming On Solana As A Socio-Climate Impact Enterprise

 With DePIN technology, Cacao Gold converts cacao ecofarming as an RWA on an 800-hectare land allocated by the Philippine government in a public-private partnership to combat the global cacao supply crisis and mitigate climate change.